matejbizjak/kumuluzee-nats/jetstream/README.md

 override the configurations.
 That annotation is `@ConsumerConfig`.

-In the following example pull consumer is listening to the subject "subject" on the default connection and default context.
+In the following example the pull consumer is listening to the subject `subject` on the default connection and default context.
 Durable name is set to `somethingNew`.
-It uses custom consumer configuration named "custom" but overrides the `deliverPolicy` parameter.
+It uses custom consumer configuration named `custom` but overrides the `deliverPolicy` parameter.
 It fetches up to 10 messages with a timeout of 1 second.
 It expects the data to be of String data type.

 ```java